C-SPAN: Other services

 C-SPAN offers a number of public services related to the network's public affairs programming.
 C-SPAN Classroom, a free membership service for teachers, began in July 1987 and offers help using C-SPAN resources for classes or research.
 The C-SPAN School Bus, introduced in November 1993, traveled around the U.S. educating the public about government and politics using C-SPAN resources, and served as a mobile television studio.
 The bus also recorded video footage of the places that it visited.
 A second bus was introduced in 1996.
 The two original buses were retired in 2010, and the C-SPAN Digital Bus was inaugurated, introducing the public to C-SPAN's enhanced digital products.
 C-SPAN has also equipped six Local Content Vehicles (LCVs) to travel the country and record unique political and historical stories, with each vehicle containing production and web-based technologies to produce on-the-spot content.
 This program ended in 2021.

 C-SPAN has published ten books based on its programming; these contain original material and text taken from interview transcripts.
 The first C-SPAN book, C-SPAN: America's Town Hall, was published in 1988.
 Other C-SPAN books include: Gavel to Gavel: A C-SPAN Guide to Congress; Who's Buried in Grant's Tomb?, a guide to the grave sites of U.S. presidents; Abraham Lincoln - Great American Historians On Our Sixteenth President, a collection of essays based on C-SPAN interviews with American historians; and The Supreme Court, which features biographies and interviews with past Supreme Court judges together with commentary from legal experts.
 Five books have been drawn from the former Booknotes program: Booknotes: Life Stories; Booknotes: On American Character; Booknotes: Stories from American History; Booknotes: America's Finest Authors on Reading, Writing and the Power of Ideas, the latter a compilation of short monologues taken from the transcripts of Lamb's interviews; and a companion book to the series on Tocqueville, Traveling Tocqueville's America: A Tour Book.

 Prank calls and obscenities

 Due to the open phone lines on Washington Journal, C-SPAN has been noted to have a tradition of prank calls.
-Calls have ranged from crude jokes about Howard Stern and Bababooey to racist tirades against Martin Luther King Jr and questions regarding the size of Mitt Romney's penis.
+Calls have ranged from crude jokes about Howard Stern and Baba Booey to racist tirades against Martin Luther King Jr. and questions regarding the size of Mitt Romney's penis.
 One particularly well-known instance happened in 2015, when during a segment on the Iran nuclear deal framework, a man calling himself Jack Strickland called in claiming to be from Bel-Air, California, before quoting parts of the theme song of The Fresh Prince of Bel-Air TV show.
 Obscenities have also made it into broadcasts, such as in 2014 where a caller said "The Republicans hate that nigger Obama." before being kicked off the air.
 The network implemented a three-second broadcast delay in 2016 to combat these types of calls.